tillson/git-hound/README.md

 ### Corporate: Searching for exposed customer API keys

 Knowing the pattern for a specific service's API keys enables you to search GitHub for these keys.
-You can then pipe them into your own script to test the API key against the service and to identify the at-risk account.
+You can then pipe matches for your custom key regex into your own script to test the API key against the service and to identify the at-risk account.

 `echo "api.halcorp.biz" | githound --dig --many-results --regex-file halcorp-api-regexes.txt --results-only | python halapitester.py`